-At iic2019 trainees will be able to display posters, which all delegates will be able to view and comment on the course App, both during and after the meeting for a period of time.
+At iic2019 trainees will be able to display posters, which all delegates will be able to view and comment on the course App.

-Abstracts should be submitted to the course organiser by no later than 1 March 2019.
+Abstracts should be submitted to the course organiser by email at email@example.com by 1 March 2019.
 You will be advised of the outcome by 1 April 2019.

 - The abstract should not exceed 250 words in total and must be structured into separate sections.

 - The following format for the individual abstract should be used:

 - Authors and affiliations including contact details for the presenting author

 - Background & Research question including context and purpose of the study